RahiPatel1172/cdk-rpatel8975566-project/README.md

 # CDK Project - rpatel8975566

 ## Project Overview
-This project demonstrates AWS infrastructure as code using CloudFormation.
+In this project, I demonstrate AWS infrastructure as code using CloudFormation.
 It creates a serverless backend with:
 - S3 Bucket for file storage
 - DynamoDB Table for data persistence
 - Lambda Function for business logic